antsago/MERNStack/README.md

 This sample app consists of three services:

 - api: a GraphQL server with Docker and Mongo.
-- client: an SSR PWA build with React, Apollo and Material-UI and served with Next.js
+- client: an SSR PWA build with React, Apollo and Material-UI
 - mongo: for persitency